Byron/btank/src/md/research.md

 * Docs are separated from the code repositories.
 This means, they easily get out of sync with what's implemented, as the developer has to break out of the normal dev-environment.
 What's worse is that contributors can't make fixes while they are reading.
 * it looks very expensive to use frameworks, as they are instantiated and loaded just for you.
 Even though it might be good for avoiding shared state and components affecting each other, I doubt it's really what you want.
 * (plenty of code I would want to override is on module level, which forces me to monkey patch every single function.
 If it would be a class level method, only the class would need monkey patching, or instantiation.
 The latter would be the desired way.) - I don't think I will override framework loading.
+* tank commands are well documented, but non-standard (e.g. no usage)
+* environment configuration files are non-sparse, which means a lot of text that just says 'default' as value.
+Whenever someone adds a new attribute/property in the engine/app configuration, your configuration files will not see it anyway, and thus be 'sparse' unintentionally.
+This leaves you with unnecessarily verbose configuration that I dislike already.

 ## Tank - What’s good
 * docs